clemensjarnach/hikingblog.github.io/_posts/2020-07-31-Hochplatte.md

 The hike from the Ammerwaldalm to the Hochplatte is almost always in the direct sun.

-I recommended proper mountain boots (dt.
+I recommended proper mountaineering boots (dt.
 Bergschuhe) for this hike due to a lot of big gravel, and the short climbing sections.